acuminous/power-merge/README.md

 ```

 ## How power-merge works

+### API
+power-merge is intended to be configurable.
+In addition to the merge rules you can specify

+* a synchronous(default) or asynchronus interface.
+* whether the merge should be left-to-right(default) or right-to-left
+* whether the arguments should be varardic(default) or an array.

 ### Facts
 Facts is a document are passed to each `when` and `then` condition.
 The facts are...